-For information on the deductibility of website expenses, see TR2016/3 Income tax: deductibility of expenditure on a commercial website.
+For information on the deductibility of website expenses, see TR 2016/3 Income tax: deductibility of expenditure on a commercial website.

-From 7.30pm (AEDT) on 6 October 2020 under temporary full expensing, you deduct the business portion of the cost of eligible assets first held and first used (or installed ready for use) for a taxable purpose from 7.30pm (AEDT) on 6 October 2020 to 30 June 2022.
+From 7:30 pm AEDT on 6 October 2020 under temporary full expensing, you deduct the business portion of the cost of eligible assets first held and first used (or installed ready for use) for a taxable purpose from 7:30 pm AEDT on 6 October 2020 to 30 June 2023.
 This could include in-house software if it is not allocated to a software development pool.
-If it is not eligible for temporary full expensing, or you have chosen not to apply temporary full expensing, you should consider whether other depreciation provisions such as instant asset write-off or backing business investment - accelerated depreciation apply before applying the prime cost method.
+If it is not eligible for temporary full expensing, or you have chosen not to apply temporary full expensing, you should apply the prime cost method.